Joseph Silk

 He is an Emeritus Fellow of New College, Oxford and a Fellow of the Royal Society (elected May 1999).
 He was awarded the 2011 Balzan Prize for his works on the early Universe.
 Silk has given more than two hundred invited conference lectures, primarily on galaxy formation and cosmology.

 Biography

-He was educated at Tottenham County School (1954–1960) and went on to study Mathematics at the University of Cambridge (1960–1963).
-He obtained his PhD in Astronomy from Harvard in 1968.
+He was educated at Tottenham County School (1954–1960) and went on to study Mathematics at the University of Cambridge (1960–1963), followed by a diploma in astrophysics at the University of Manchester under the supervision of Roger Jennison.
+He obtained his PhD in Astronomy from Harvard in 1968, under the direction of David Layzer.
 Silk took up his first post at Berkeley in 1970, and the Chair in Astronomy in 1978.
 Following a career of nearly 30 years there, Silk returned to the UK in 1999 to take up the Savilian Chair of Astronomy at the University of Oxford.
-He is currently Professor of Physics at the Institut d'astrophysique de Paris, Université Pierre et Marie Curie, Homewood Professor of Physics and Astronomy at Johns Hopkins University (since in 2010), and Professor of Astronomy at Gresham College from 2015 to 2019.
+He is currently Professor of Physics at the Institut d'astrophysique de Paris, Université Pierre et Marie Curie, Homewood Professor of Physics and Astronomy at Johns Hopkins University (since in 2010), and was Professor of Astronomy at Gresham College from 2015 to 2019.